synanetics/synfhir-store/docs/ubuntu.md

 3. Rename your private key file to `fhir.proxy.key`

+4. Open linux/.env and set the `SSL_CERTIFICATE_CN` environment variable to the server name where the certificate is installed.

 > The Model FHIR Proxy requires https to run

 ### Starting the Model FHIR Proxy using [npm](https://www.npmjs.com)